Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Numerical study

 In Table \ref{tab: quad1} we report the lowest average number of iterations over different $(r_0,\rho)$ combinations for a given $M$ and $T$.
 Once more, as the value of the mini-batch increases the number of steps to reach convergence decreases.
 Compared to the model tested in Section \ref{sec:kuramoto}, increasing the time-horizon $T$ has a stronger impact on the convergence, which is due to the quadratic growth of the coefficient.
 We stress that for this model even the MC particle method requires an increasing number of particles to obtain reliable benchmark curves for increasing values of $T$.

-In Figure \ref{fig:quadr} we plot the output curves $\Lc {\bf a}_m=(\Lc {\bf a}_m^1, \Lc {\bf a}_m^2)$ of the SGD algorithm versus the benchmark curves ${\bar\gamma}^{\text{MC}}=({\bar\gamma}^{\text{MC}}_1 , {\bar\gamma}^{\text{MC}}_2)$ for time horizon $T=0.1$.
-Notice the loss of accuracy in our approximation $\Lc {\bf a}_m^2$ of $\bar\gamma_2(t) = \Eb[X_t]$ over the period $[0.08, 0.10].$ This is akin to Runge's phenomenon in polynomial interpolation over compact sets, and is possibly due to the norm used in the computation of $\varepsilon_m$ in \eqref{eq:varepsilon Error norm}.
+In Figure \ref{fig:quadr} we plot the output curves $\Lc {\bf a}_m=(\Lc {\bf a}_m^1, \Lc {\bf a}_m^2)$ of the SGD algorithm versus the benchmark curves ${\bar\gamma}^{\text{MC}}=({\bar\gamma}^{\text{MC}}_1 , {\bar\gamma}^{\text{MC}}_2)$ for { all time horizons $T=0.1$, $T=0.5$ and $T=1$}.
+In the plots, particularly for $T=0.5$, notice the considerable loss of accuracy in our approximation $\Lc {\bf a}_m^2$ of $\bar\gamma_2(t) = \Eb[X_t]$ near the right boundary of the interval (similar effects were visible in the plots relative to the Kuramoto model).
+After running additional tests, we do not believe that this effect is due to the polynomial projection, similar to Runge's type phenomena in polynomial interpolation over compact sets, but we claim that it is rather due to the norm used to define the cost function $F^2$ (cf. \eqref{eq:def_F}), in combination with the chosen threshold level we set for $\varepsilon_m$ in \eqref{eq:varepsilon Error norm}.
+Indeed, lowering this threshold from to $10^{-2}$ to $10^{-3}$ reduces considerably the error, also near the boundaries of the interval.
+However, one could look for strategies to distribute the error in a more uniform way across the interval, and obtain a better qualitative result while keeping the same error threshold.
 One possibility of improvement is to first employ the alternative objective function presented in Remark \ref{Rem:More weight towards T}, i.e., using a weight function to force the SGD algorithm to be more accurate towards the end of the interval.
-Additionally, one can also use a similar weight function to compute a weighted $L^2_T$ norm for error $\varepsilon_m$ in the stopping criterion.
+One can also use a similar weight function to compute a weighted $L^2({[0,T]})$ norm for error $\varepsilon_m$ in the stopping criterion.
+Another possibility is to experiment with different choices of basis functions listed in Example \ref{ex:polynomials} and Example \ref{ex:spline} and choose the one with best error performance.